ALL STATE DATA UPDATED FOR 2021!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, in 2020, Delaware was a decently ahead of the national average approval rates at the Initial Application level, slightly behind at Reconsideration, and ahead (again, solidly) of the national average for Hearing approvals.
+As the table shows, in 2020, Delaware was a decently ahead of the national average approval rates at the Initial Application level, slightly behind at Reconsideration, and behind (again, solidly) of the national average for Hearing approvals.

 Delaware Initial Application Approval Over Time